nestjs/docs.nestjs.com/content/security/authentication.md

 }
 ```

 We're using the `@nestjs/jwt` library, which supplies a `signAsync()` function to generate our JWT from a subset of the `user` object properties, which we then return as a simple object with a single `access_token` property.
 Note: we choose a property name of `sub` to hold our `userId` value to be consistent with JWT standards.
-Don't forget to inject the JwtService provider into the `AuthService`.

 We now need to update the `AuthModule` to import the new dependencies and configure the `JwtModule`.